orisai/scheduler/docs/README.md

 ### Worker command

-Run scheduler repeatedly, once every minute
+Run the scheduler repeatedly, once every minute.

+> [!NOTE]
 > This command should be used only for local development and requires interactive CLI.
-> In production environment should be used crontab with the [run command](#run-command).
+> In production, use crontab with the [run command](#run-command).

 `bin/console scheduler:worker`

 - requires [proc_*](https://www.php.net/manual/en/ref.exec.php) functions to be enabled
-- if your executable script is not `bin/console` or if you are using multiple scheduler setups, specify the executable:
+- if the executable script is not `bin/console` or multiple scheduler setups are used, specify the executable:
 	- via `your/console scheduler:worker -s=your/console -c=scheduler:run`
 	- or via setter `$workerCommand->setExecutable('your/console', 'scheduler:run')`